JeffGupta/Whos-Selling/public/README.md

 Login - IMPLEMENTED (2) The user can log in using his/her new credentials that have been added to the firebase server from the registration.

+Preview Listing (7) - On the sell page a logged in user can preview a listing.